Film vs Digital Cinematography: What's the Difference?

 For Big Crews and Productions

-In the Film degree program, the equipment is more representative of large-scale productions and crews.
+For students studying film on campus, the equipment is more representative of large-scale productions and crews.
 "We certainly have high-end cameras," says Jeff.
 "We work with ARRI camera systems, Canon and Sony cameras...
 We have dollies from Chapman and Leonard, and if you ever watched the credits at the end of movies, you'll usually see their logo go by, because they're industry standard," explains Jeff.
 Campus filming locations are also outfitted with professional lighting and grip equipment.

 Film students also receive a Project LaunchBox that includes a laptop with professional editing and production software.